 Monday, March 1, 2021

-Part I - Before it Began
+Dream Company, Nightmare Boss — Part I - Before it Began

 As a child, I switched career aspirations as often as the sun rose and set.
 That is, until I played one game: The Legend of Zelda: Ocarina of Time.
 That game ignited a fire in me.
 I always enjoyed video games, but Ocarina of Time was a game-changer.
 I loved the story, the music, the characters, the gameplay—every element that brought me into that world.
-From then on, I dreamed of working at this company.
+From then on, I dreamed of working at that company.
 I wanted to be a part of a great purpose: bringing incredible games to people all around the world.
 Hopefully I could inspire others the same way that I was.

 Thereafter, when asked what I wanted to be when I grew up, I responded with the same answer: the president of my favorite company!
 While I look back and chuckle at that statement, I did want to be part of the team, taking part in the great mission of bringing smiles to people’s faces.
 The desire to make that thought a reality burned brightly as I grew into an adult.
-Several years ago, someone nearly extinguished that flame.
-A flicker of hope here and there kept me going, but he slowly crushed my spirit before I found a way out.

 ---